mhewedy/SBO-video-extension/README.md

 ### The new website
 The new webiste that have the domain name: `www.safaribooksonline.com`

-> Thanks to @cbkihong, we no longer need to load unsafe scripts

-Then now you can enjoy the video downloads by clicking the little black icon beside each video lesson allow you to download the video (see the picture).
+Then now you can enjoy the video downloads by clicking the little black icon beside each video lesson allow you to choose the quality to download (see the picture).

 <img src="./docs/new.png" width="500">